Complaints about health and safety at work

 Make a complaint to the local authority

-If you wish to make a complaint regarding health and safety matters in local authority enforced premises please complete the Health and Safety Complaint Form online.
+If you wish to make a complaint regarding health and safety matters in local authority enforced premises, complete the online Health and Safety Complaint form.

 Please note that the council cannot advise about any private compensation claims that you may consider making against a business.